 We don’t claim to be perfect, but there is no excuse for promoting hateful content in our communities and subjecting vulnerable and marginalised people to such abuse.
 This is just not ok, and we can no longer be active on this platform.

-Thank you so much for being part of the Deus Ex Media Discord server!
-We’re so happy you’re here.
+Thank you for being part of the Deus Ex Media Discord server!
+We’re happy you’re here.
 In order to nurture our small, safe space on the internet and protect our community, we expect all server users to conduct themselves at all times on the server according to the following rules:

 Your presence in the Deus Ex Media Discord server implies your acceptance of these rules, including any future changes.
 Any changes to the Server Rules will be announced in the server #announcements channel.

 If you’ve explored the Deus Ex Media podcasts, it will probably come as no surprise to you that we love books here.
 In August 2021, we decided to make that love official and launch the Deus Ex Media Book Club.